KalyanKannaiahgari/CodeSmellDetection/README.md

 ## Instructions to run the project
 - This project is written in **Python** programming language.
 - This project should be executed on **PyCharm** IDE **ONLY**.
 - It includes a csv file named "codeSmellData.csv".
-This file is imported from Kaggle.
+This file includes datasets which is imported from Kaggle.

 ## Code Parameters
 1. Repetitive Code Lines